asc-csa/SCISAT-Tutorial/README.md

 ```
 conda install -c conda-forge --file requirements.txt
 ```
-3. Begin the tutorial found in the _scisat_tutorial.ipynb_ file.
+3. Run the tutorial found in the _scisat_tutorial.ipynb_ file.
 Please note that the plots do not display in Github, and you will have to set up the project locally in order to view them.

 ## SCISAT Ozone Concentration Prediction Model